 7. Memorize “les formules de politesse“

-On the DELF, nobody wants you to speak or write in a familiar style, no. Keep it for WhatsApp.
+On the DELF exam, nobody wants you to speak or write in a familiar style, no. Keep it for WhatsApp…

-What this exam really is, it’s an exercise in fine writing and eloquent speaking.
-Or, put it otherwise, production of the cohesive and coherent discourse complying with the French understanding of what is polite.
+What this exam really is, is an exercise in fine writing and eloquent speaking.
+In other words, you have to be coherent, and the things you say must comply with the French understanding of what is polite.

-And here you hit the wall of French pragmatics because what you expect to be appropriate in formal English is not so appropriate in formal French.
+And here you hit the wall of French pragmatics.
+Because what is appropriate in formal English is not so appropriate in formal French.
 Voilà.

-The DELF B2 guide gives a boatload of expressions for the writing part of the exam (where you have to compose a letter).
-I wrote down all these expressionsand simply memorized them as chunks.
+The DELF B2 guide literally spells out all the expressions you may need for the writing part of the test (the letter).
+I wrote them all down and simply memorized them as chunks:

 - “…Madame le Juge…“